Max Wilson: Formula 3000, Formula 1 and Indycars

 In 1997, Edenbridge Racing chose him to drive one of their Formula 3000 cars, alongside Werner Lupberger.
 He finished 5th in the championship, 19 points behind champion Ricardo Zonta after 10 rounds.
 He stayed on at Edenbridge for the 1998 season, and also became a test driver for the Williams F1 team.
 At the end of 1999, Wilson was offered a drive with the ailing Minardi team for the 2000 season but a lack of financial backing saw him lose the ride at the last minute to Gastón Mazzacane, a less experienced but more financially solvent driver.
 He spent 2000 as an F1 test driver for Michelin as the tyre manufacturer prepared to re-enter Formula One competition in 2001.
-Unable to secure a full-time Formula One ride for the 2001 season, Wilson returned to the United States and joined the Arciero-Blair Racing team to contest the Champ Car World Series.
+Unable to secure a full-time Formula One ride for the 2001 season, Wilson returned to the United States and joined the Arciero-Blair Racing team to contest the CART FedEx Championship Series.
+The lone bright spots were a 4th place finish in Portland and leading laps in Cleveland.